Exploring the Yard of Exuberant Refuge, half 1

 …for rubber tree frogs.

-Alongside a shady path, fast concrete pillars painted lavender, pink, and yellow make a dock-like edging.
-Each pillar is topped with impressed tiles or stones or rebar used to cradle a potted plant.
+Alongside a shady path, quick concrete pillars painted lavender, pink, and yellow make a dock-like edging.
+Every pillar is topped with impressed tiles or stones or rebar used to cradle a potted plant.

 This being Seattle, moss has colonized them too.